bparanj/crystal/electronics/experiments/queue/capacitive-voltage-divider.md

 PENDING

-This is the same as capacitor in series.
 Why does this have a fancy name capacitive voltage divider?

 An experiment for demonstrating the concept of division of voltage with capacitance using a capacitive voltage divider.
 This experiment shows how voltage divides across capacitors connected in series, which is analogous to the resistive voltage divider but operates on a different principle because capacitors behave differently in AC and DC circuits.